Know the New Hiking How-tos

 Take I-287 to Exit 57 (Skyline Drive) and proceed north on Skyline Drive for 1.2 miles to the upper parking area for Ramapo Mountain State Forest (on the left, opposite milepost 1.4).

 From the parking area, cross Skyline Drive.
-You will see a triple orange blaze on a telephone pole, marking the start of the Schuber Trail, as well as a triple white blaze, which marks the end of the Todd Trail.
-The Todd Trail will be your return route, but for now, follow the orange blazes of the Schuber Trail, which turn right onto the paved road that leads into the former Camp Tamarack, then immediately turn left at a kiosk and proceed downhill on a winding footpath.
+You will see a triple purple-on-white blaze on a telephone pole, marking the start of the Tamarack Loop.
+Follow the purple-on-white blazes which turn right onto the paved road that leads into the former Camp Tamarack, then immediately turn left at a kiosk and proceed downhill on a winding footpath.

-At the base of the descent, the trail passes the ruins of the former camp rifle range.
-Just ahead, with the ruins of the former archery range visible on the left, a triple purple-on-white blaze on the right marks the start of the Tamarack Trail, which was blazed in the fall of 2016 by volunteers of the New York-New Jersey Trail Conference.
-Turn right onto the Tamarack Trail, which follows a level footpath and soon reaches the shore of Lake Tamarack.
+At the base of the descent, the trail passes the ruins of the former camp rifle range (on the left).
+Just ahead, with the ruins of the former archery range visible on the left, a triple-orange blaze marks the start of the Schuber Trail.
+You should turn right, continuing to follow the purple-on-white-blazed Tamarack Loop along a level footpath.
+The trail soon reaches the shore of Lake Tamarack.
 A rock ledge on the left affords a view over the lake, with a stone chimney visible across the lake on the left and remnants of the former waterfront docks on the right.

-Turn right, now following the white blazes.
-As another woods road joins from the left, the Todd Trail bears right, then turns left in 100 feet and follows a footpath into the woods.
+In 150 feet, follow the Tamarack Loop as it turns left, leaving the road, and continues on a footpath into the woods.
 After dipping into a shallow ravine, the trail begins to climb, first rather steeply, then more gradually.
 It levels off, descends to cross a seasonal stream in a shallow ravine, then ascends on a winding, rocky footpath, with several switchbacks.
-When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple white blaze marking the terminus of the Todd Trail, opposite the parking area where the hike began.
+When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple purple-on-white blaze marking the terminus of the Tamarack Loop, opposite the parking area where the hike began.